netcinematics/ALPHA_BITZ_AI/WRITEUP.md

   - purpose of LEXICAL_SCIENCE.

+> 4) "COMBINABLE_BITZ":
-> 4) A massive new vocabulary of combinable_bitz, exactified to articulate_all_existence.
+  - A massive new vocabulary for human and AI.
+  - Of ATOMIC_TOKENS, or combinable_bitz.
+  - Exactified to auro articulate_all_existence, upob reflection.

   - principles of name crafting.
-  - practices of actual extra intelligence.
+  - practices of actual extra intelligence practices.

 ___